 NOTE 1: Security and privacy aspects will be handled by SA WG3.

-The UE-to-Network Relay in 5G is enhanced compared to LTE ProSe, to support commercial case.
+The UE-to-Network Relay in 5G is enhanced compared to LTE ProSe, to support commercial use cases.
 This may bring new security requirements compared to LTE Prose where the UE-to-Network Relay is only used in public safety scenario as defined in clause 4.4.3 of TS 23.303[5].
-Public safety enabled UEs can be considered under control by police or government.
+Public safety enabled UEs can be considered under control by e.g., police or government.
 When a UE-to-Network Relay is used in a commercial case, the UE-to-network Relay may be a commercial UE that could belong to any person.
 In this case, the trust relationship between remote UE and relay UE is not as strong as the trust relationship between public safety-enabled UEs.

 5.3.2 Security threats